-ACL Association of Costs Lawyers Case Manager Person appointed by the CLSB to assist in the administration of a disciplinary matter at level two or three, who may be a person employed by the CLSB CLSB Costs Lawyer Standards Board, acting as an approved regulator under the LSA following delegated authority by the ACL on 31 October 2011 CoC Costs Lawyer Code of Conduct effective at the time a Principle might have been breached Complaint Information established by the CLSB under its supervision arrangements or information received from a third party (natural, legal or commercial) which relates to a potential breach of a Principle by a Costs Lawyer Complainant The CLSB, or a person (natural, legal or commercial) who brings information to the attention of the CLSB that a Principle might have been breached by a Costs Lawyer Costs Lawyer A Costs Lawyer authorised and regulated by the CLSB DR&P These Disciplinary Rules and Procedures Lay Person / Non-Lay Person As defined in Schedule 1 paragraph 2(4) of the LSA LSA Legal Services Act 2007 Panel Member An individual appointed by the CLSB to serve on a Conduct Committee or Conduct Appeal Committee who: (i) is independent of the CLSB;

-(ii) has been neither an ACL Council member nor a non-executive director of the CLSB for a period of two years before being appointed as a Panel Member; and (iii) has agreed in writing to adhere to the terms of the CLSB's Panel Member Code of Conduct and any procedural guidance that the CLSB may issue for Panel Members from time to time.
+ACL Association of Costs Lawyers (named in the LSA as the Association of Law Costs Draftsmen).
+Case Manager Person appointed by the CLSB to assist in the administration of a disciplinary matter at level two or three, who may be a person employed by the CLSB.
+CLSB Costs Lawyer Standards Board, acting as an approved regulator under the LSA following delegated authority by the ACL on 31 October 2011. СоС Costs Lawyer Code of Conduct effective at the time a Principle might have been breached.
+Complaint Information established by the CLSB under its supervision arrangements or information received from a third party (natural, legal or commercial) which relates to a potential breach of a Principle by a Costs Lawyer.
+Complainant The CLSB, or a person (natural, legal or commercial) who brings information to the attention of the CLSB that a Principle might have been breached by a Costs Lawyer.
+Costs Lawyer A Costs Lawyer authorised and regulated by the CLSB.
+DR&P These Disciplinary Rules and Procedures.
+Lay Person / Non- As defined in Schedule 1 paragraph 2(4) of the LSA.
+Lay Person LSA Legal Services Act 2007.
+Panel Member An individual appointed by the CLSB (including on an ad hoc basis) to serve on a Conduct Committee or Conduct Appeal Committee who: is independent of the CLSB; has been neither an ACL Council member nor a non-executive director of the CLSB for a period of · two years before being appointed as a Panel Member; and has agreed in writing to adhere to the terms of the CLSB's Panel Member Code of Conduct and any procedural guidance that the CLSB may issue for Panel Members from time to time.
 Principle Any one or more of the seven principles a Costs Lawyer must comply with under the CoC, namely: 1.
-Act with integrity and professionalism 2.
-Comply with your duty to the court in the administration of justice 3.
+Act with honesty and integrity and maintain your independence 2.
+Comply with your duty to the court and promote the proper administration of justice 3.
 Act in the best interests of your client 4.
-Provide a good quality of work and service to each client 5.
+Provide a good quality of work and service to your client 5.
 Deal with the regulators and Legal Ombudsman in an open and co-operative way 6.
-Treat everyone with dignity and respect 7.
-Keep your work on behalf of your client confidential The Principles are underpinned by CLSB rules, such as Practising Rules and CPD Rules, contained in the CLSB Handbook.
+Treat everyone fairly and equitably, and with dignity and respect 7.
+Keep the affairs of your client confidential 7.
+Reep the analysis your elient confidential The Principles are underpinned by CLSB rules, such as Practising Rules and CPD Rules, contained in the CLSB Handbook.
 A potential breach of a Principle may therefore involve breach of a rule and a potential breach of a rule may indicate the breach of a Principle.
 For this reason, a reference to a Principle in these DR&P includes a reference to any associated CLSB rule.
-Regulatory Objectives As defined in section 1(1) of the LSA
+Regulatory As defined in section 1(1) of the LSA.
+Objectives 2(2) 3 3 3 2(2) 3 25 Objectives